Senchai/EDDS-Stuttgart-MSFS/README.md

 I basically made this for myself to be able to fly from here but why not share it with anyone who wants the same?

+Installation:

+Download zip and place the folder "senchay-edds01" to community folder (not the whole thing that downloads, only that named folder)

 Next things to come soon:

 v 0.2